 As a forward thinking, dynamic classroom teacher, she’s inspired many students to succeed through her infectious energy and ability to connect in a meaningful way.

 Leading departments and creating innovative courses, she has a proven track record in creativity, resourcefulness and creating effective outcomes in an educational context.
-This skill set has been transferred, utilized and developed from the conception of Shine, through leading the organization as the CEO for three years and now as the founder and acting Chair of the Board.
+This skill set has been transferred, utilized and developed from the conception of Shine, through leading the organization as the CEO for three years and now as the Founder and Office Bearer.

 Her passion for creating change in Cambodia was ignited whilst living there for two years, running a backpacker hostel and volunteering with a children’s project whilst on a career break.